IwanTen/L5-website/docs/reference/log.md

 # log()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the natural logarithm (the base-e logarithm) of a number.

 `log()` expects the `n` parameter to be a value greater than 0 because the natural logarithm is defined that way.

 ## Examples